joypoddar/reactJS_tutorial/README.md

 Error Handling : they are called  when there is an error during rendering in a lifecycle method or in the constructor of any child component.
 Here we have two methods: *static getDerivedStateFromError* and *componentDidCatch*

 Getting a proper understanding of Lifecycle methods and when to use which method is crucial to properly understanding how to work with React.

+## Tutorial 23: Component Mounting Lifecycle Methods

+These methods are called when an instance of a component is being created and being inserted into a DOM.
+We are going through them in the order that they are invoked.

+First we have the `constructor(props)` .
+It is a special function that will get called whenever a new component gets created.
+The constructor is used to *initialize the state and/or also for binding the event handlers to the class events.* We should keep in mind not to cause side effects.
+Eg: Never make HTTP requests from within a constructor.

+There are two important things to keep in mind when defining a **constructor.** We have to call a special function called `super(props)`.
+In a class we can only have the access to `props` after passing it through `super` as an argument.
+The next thing to keep in mind is that the constructor is the only place where we are allowed to set or change the `state` by directly overwriting `this.state` fields.
+In other places we have to use the `this.setState` method.

+The second method that we call is a static method *getDerivedStateFromProps(props, state).* This method gets `props` and `state` as parameters and return either the new state or null.
+The React documentation classifies this method as a rarely used lifecycle method. **This method is basically used when the state of the component depends on changes in props over time.
+Eg: Suppose we have a component whose initial state depends on the props that is passed to the component.
+In such a scenario we can use this method to set the state.
+Since this method is a static method, *it does not have access to the this keyword.* We cannot call `this.setState` within this particular method.
+Instead we simply have to return an object that represents the new state of the component.
+Again we shouldn't cause side effects.

+The third method is the *render()* method.
+It is the only required method in a class component.
+In the render method we simply read `this.props` and `this.state` and return the JSX which describes the UI.
+The render function is a pure function.
+For a given props or state, it always renders the same UI.
+What we shouldn't do in this method is changing the state or interact with DOM or make ajax calls.
+Since the render() method JSX also contains the other children components, the children component lifecycle methods are also executed right after the parent render method.

+The final method of the mounting phase is the *componentDidMount().* This method  will only be called once in the whole lifecycle of the given component and it is invoked immediately after a component and all its children components have been rendered to the DOM.
+This method is the perfect place to cause side effects.
+It is here we can interact with the DOM or perform any ajax calls or load data.
+So *componentDidMount* is a good place to perform initialization that requires DOM nodes also load data by making network requests.